-The following table summarizes, on a pro forma as adjusted basis as of September 30, 2013, the differences between existing shareholders and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us, the total consideration paid and the average price per ordinary share and per ADS paid before deducting the underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2013, the differences between existing shareholders and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us in this offering and the concurrent private placement, the total consideration paid and the average price per ordinary share and per ADS paid before deducting the underwriting discounts and commissions and estimated offering expenses.
 The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the over-allotment option granted to the underwriters.

-Ordinary Purch Total Considera Total Consideration Average Price Per
+Purcl Ordinary Shares Total Purchased Consideration Average Price Per Ordinary Average Price Per

-Number Percent Amount Percent Ordinary Share ADS
+Number Percent Amount Percent Share ADS

-Existing shareholders US\$ Ģ 6US\$ US\$
+Existing shareholders US\$ 9 6US\$ US\$

-New investors US\$ C 6US\$ US\$
+New investors US\$ 9 6US\$ US\$

-Total US\$ 100.09 6
+Total US\$ 100.0% 6

 The pro forma as adjusted information discussed above is illustrative only.
-Our net tangible book value following the completion of this offering is subject to adjustment based on the actual initial public offering price of our ADSs and other terms of this offering determined at pricing.
+Our net tangible book value following the completion of this offering and the concurrent private placement is subject to adjustment based on the actual initial public offering price of our ADSs and other terms of this offering determined at pricing.